 Let's now go through the basics of the referral engine:

 ➡️ Audit your current referral initiatives: Arrange a simple survey for your new customers to know how they heard about you.
-It enables you to pinpoint where new business is coming from and find the brand advocates who are aiding that new business.
+It enables you to pinpoint where new business is coming from and find the brand advocates aiding it.

-➡️ Lay the foundation: Once you can visualize the current landscape of your referrals, start to build a foundation around it.
-Put down on paper your goals, channels of communications, referral criteria, categories of rewards, and check out their financial feasibility.
+➡️ Lay the foundation: Once you can visualize your referrals' current landscape, start building a foundation around it.
+Put down on paper your goals, channels of communications, referral criteria, and categories of rewards, and check out their financial feasibility.

 The most important thing is, it should reflect your brand principles and brand values.

-➡️ Dole out incentives: Customers are as varied as colours.
-Some of your happy and hardcore customers won’t be vocal about your business; others, who just like your brand, will go at length to promote your business.
+➡️ Dole out incentives: Customers are as varied as colors.
+Some of your happy and hardcore customers won’t be vocal about your business; others who like your brand will go to lengths to promote your business.

 Some may need a little nudge.
 It's, therefore, a good idea to offer something delightful — a discount on a future purchase, a small gift, etc. — in exchange for referrals.
 Since the second name of gifts is a delight, integrating gifts into the referrals scheme of things can prove a powder keg.

 ️➡️ Set up triggered emails: Referrals never happen when the moment of purchase appears like a piece of bygone history or the buying regret has consumed the buyer.
-That’s precisely why asking for referrals immediately after the buying or after the first experience of usage is extremely important.
+That’s precisely why asking for referrals immediately after the buying or after the first usage experience is extremely important.

-The best way to ensure this urgency is to set up interesting trigger emails or messages that ask for the referrals non-intrusively.
+The best way to ensure this urgency is to set up interesting trigger emails or messages asking for non-intrusive referrals.